kitten-science/kitten-scientists/packages/documentation/docs/development/development.md

 You will need [NodeJS](https://nodejs.org/) to be able to work with the project.
 The project uses [yarn](https://yarnpkg.com/) as a package and project manager, which is usually integrated with recent NodeJS versions.

-Additionally, you will need to have [Podman](https://podman.io/get-started) available, to use the container-based Kittens Game development server.
-If you do not have Podman, you can still build a release version of the script and drop that into your userscript manager.
-You can also use Docker, or other container engines, but the existing tooling is built around `podman`.
+Additionally, you will need to have [Docker](https://www.docker.com/) available, to use the container-based Kittens Game development server.

 ## General Development